-- Reducing carbs, in place of healthy fats and protein, may help you improve your energy balance while still feeling satisfied.
+- Reducing carbs in place of healthy fats, lean protein, and fibre from vegetables and other plant foods may help you improve your energy balance while still feeling satisfied.

 - Those living with type 2 diabetes might experience other benefits from a low-carb diet, such as blood glucose regulation.

-- The best diet is the one that you can stick to for the long term!
+- The best diet is the one you can stick to for the long term.